 - what date the tax is due and payable.

 This enables us to estimate taxes 18 months in advance.
 Clients that avail themselves of this service are never surprised when their tax obligations are due and payable.
-Tax ‘shock’ is therefore eliminated with tax planning.
+Tax ‘shock’ is therefore eliminated with tax planning, and planning is crucial for those who wish to learn how to think like a businessman.

-If you need advice specific to your circumstances, please don’t hesitate to give me a call on 07 3391 1188 or email me: firstname.lastname@example.org
+If you need advice specific to your circumstances, looking for business advisory services, or would like to know more about how to think like a businessman, please don’t hesitate to give me a call on 07 3391 1188 or email me: firstname.lastname@example.org